 we discussed in class!

-integrity constraints, specify any domain-specific constraints,
+constraints (cardinality and participation), specify any domain-specific constraints,

 and to thick-border any weak sets and their connections.